Live music fills the air, heals the soul at Orlando VA Medical Center

 Sproul spends most of his day at his computer, consulting physicians, pharmacists and mental health specialists.

 But twice a day he takes a break in the "Healing Gardens," an atrium in the center of the facility.

 As the sun casts shadows on palm trees, visitors, patients and medical center staff gather to hear him play.

-"I needed a place to practice because I have no time at home," Sproul explained.
-"I stepped into this courtyard and fell in love.
-The reverb you hear, that echo goes out.
-I absolutely love that."
+“I needed a place to practice because I have no time at home,” Sproul said.
+“I stepped into this courtyard and fell in love.
+The reverb you hear that echo goes out.
+I absolutely love that.”

-Veterans such as Louis Holland love the sound, too.
+Veterans including Louis Holland love the sound, too.

 “The first time I heard the music I was standing on top of the parking garage having lunch and I didn’t know where it was coming from,” Holland said.
 “You can literally hear it all throughout the facility, inside and out.”